How to Manage Backorder on Shopify & Best Practices

 Post an estimated arrival date for your product so that customers are not left waiting.

-• Set up a waiting list: Ask for email addresses on the product page for those who want to be alerted once the item is available again.
+• Set up a waiting list: Ask for valid email addresses on the product page for those who want to be alerted once the item is available again.
 This scarcity principle (this item is sold out! first in, first out!) has a lot of potential to build excitement and foster urgency once the product is available again.

-But be careful!
 When a product remains in the backorder for an extended period, it generates the wrong impression in consumers' minds and lowers their trust and credibility in your Shopify store.

 • Forecast demand more accurately: Many businesses discover that Shopify's inventory management system allows real-time inventory visibility across online and offline channels.
 Yet, merchants still need intelligent forecasting to eliminate the problem of canceling orders due to stock shortages.
 In addition, the issue of limited inventory forecasting across multiple platforms causes dissatisfied clients and superfluous manual procedures to guarantee accurate inventory reporting.